gabriellbbrr/gabriellbbrr.github.io/src/content/work/Travel site.md

    ```bash
    git clone git@github.com:gabriellbbrr/Travel_Site.git
    ```
-2. Open the folder in a IDE or download the builded version in realase faction.
+2. Open the folder in a IDE.

-3. Run the game and enjoy.

 ### The link to the [Github repository](https://github.com/gabriellbbrr/Travel_Site)